tier4/AutowareArchitectureProposal.proj/design/Perception/ObjectRecognition/Tracking/Tracking.md

 =====

 ## Use Cases and Requirements
-Tracking in Object Recognition is required for usecases involved with obstacles:
+Tracking in Object Recognition is required for use cases involved with obstacles:
 * Changing lane
 * Turning at intersection
 * Avoiding parked vehicles